puppetmaster/cangallo/README.md

 * Ruby 2.2.0
 * qemu-img >= 2.4.0
 * libguestfs, tested with 1.28 but should work with older versions
+* keybase, for index sign and verify functionality

 ## Ruby dependencies installation